Class Type100% online, 6 & 12-week courses

 At least 1 of the following courses:

-Digital Communication Group 2
+Digital Communication 2

-In this course students will explore and utilize techniques for integrating social media marketing as an integral component of marketing campaigns, serving as listening and outreach tools for building brand awareness and promoting business.
-Through an investigation of tools which include internet forums, message boards, blogs, wikis, podcasts, picture sharing, video sharing, and social networking, students will have the opportunity to create and present a written plan for achieving business goals through the use of a social media marketing campaign.
+In this course, students will explore and experience the techniques for integrating Social media marketing as an integral component of a robust digital marketing campaign.
+Through an investigation of tools which include Internet forums, message boards, blogs, wikis, podcasts, picture sharing, video sharing, and social networking, students will have the opportunity to create and present a written plan for achieving business goals through the use of a social media marketing campaign.
+Also, by actively engaging in a hands-on simulation, the student will see the results of their social media marketing decisions.

 This course introduces data visualization fundamentals using the leading visualization tools in the industry and focuses on project-based learning.
 Students will learn how to develop dashboards and discover insight effectively based on data.
-Not open to students with credit for INFA 350.

 At least 1 of the following courses:

-Health Communication Group 1
+Health Communication 1

 This course will introduce the foundations of medical terminology nomenclature and use.
 Emphasis will be on the fundamentals of prefix, word root, and suffix linkages to build a broad medical vocabulary.